 What can be done about the immigration mess?

 Hartsock said, perhaps in the same way that countries have special caps today, different types of companies could have special caps.
-“If there are companies at growing stage, with great capacity to create jobs,” she said, “that should be taken into consideration.”
+“If there are companies at the growing stage, with great capacity to create jobs,” she said, “that should be taken into consideration.”

 Wu suggested that a point-based system might be a place to start, as long as the system doesn’t place too much emphasis on education but considers a far wider range of criteria.